-(J) Rope-on-Foot.
+- (J) Rope-on-Foot.
 Commencing from Neutral BSP the skier shall place one foot in the toe-strap.
 With his weight supported by the foot on the water, the skier shall then release his hands completely from any part of the handle so that the handle is held by only the lifted foot and in accordance with Rope-on-Foot BSP.
 The hands shall be seen to be clear of the handle and the water surface long enough for recognition.
+Subsequent recovery of the handle is not a requirement. - (K) Rope-on-Foot Sit Down Stand Up.
+Commencing from Neutral BSP the skier shall achieve Rope on Foot BSP.
+The skier shall then sit down on to the water surface clearly showing both feet to be clear of the water and then raise himself back up to Rope on Foot BSP.
+The hands shall not touch the handle during the entirety of the trick.
 Subsequent recovery of the handle is not a requirement.

-(K) Side-Slide.
+(L) Side-Slide.

-- Forward.
+- (1) Forward.
 Commencing from forward BSP, the skier shall rotate in one continuous movement to side-slide BSP. - (2) Backward.
-Commencing from backward BSP, the skier shall rotate in one continuous movement to side-slide BSP. - (L) Switch-Stance.
-Commencing from side-slide BSP, the skier shall slide both feet to the opposite position and then back to the original side-slide BSP position. - (M) Wake Tricks.
+Commencing from backward BSP, the skier shall rotate in one continuous movement to side-slide BSP. - (M) Switch-Stance.
+Commencing from side-slide BSP, the skier shall slide both feet to the opposite position and then back to the original side-slide BSP position. - (N) Wake Tricks.
 Any rotation of a wake trick shall be completed in midair during a jump over the wake wave.
-The skier shall land on the other side of the Wake Crest in BSP. - The skier shall remain completely clear of the water surface during the entire trick or turn. - (2) While executing a wake trick, the skier may use the whole of the upslope and ski through the crest of the wave to propel himself into the air. - (3) Wake rope-on-foot turns shall take off and land on the foot.
+The skier shall land on the other side of the Wake Crest in BSP. - (1) The skier shall remain completely clear of the water surface during the entire trick or turn. - (2) While executing a wake trick, the skier may use the whole of the upslope and ski through the crest of the wave to propel himself into the air. - (3) Wake rope-on-foot turns shall take off and land on the foot.
 Water contact with any body part before the foot will disallow the trick.

-(N) Wake-To-Wake Tricks.
+(O) Wake-To-Wake Tricks.

-- (1) Any rotation of a wake-to-wake trick shall be completed in midair during a jump off the wake wave.
-The skier shall land on the other side of both Wake Crests in the appropriate BSP. - (2) The skier shall remain completely clear of the water surface during the entire trick or turn. - (3) The skier may use the whole of the up-slope and ski through the crest of the wave to propel himself into the air.
+(1) Any rotation of a wake-to-wake trick shall be completed in midair during a jump off the wake wave.
+The skier shall land on the other side of both Wake Crests in the appropriate BSP.

-(4) The skier shall jump high enough to bridge the entire wake and shall be completely clear of the water till clearing the second Wake Crest, landing past the lift-off point of the second Wake Crest.
+- (2) The skier shall remain completely clear of the water surface during the entire trick or turn. - (3) The skier may use the whole of the up-slope and ski through the crest of the wave to propel himself into the air. - (4) The skier shall jump high enough to bridge the entire wake and shall be completely clear of the water till clearing the second Wake Crest, landing past the lift-off point of the second Wake Crest.